 Accidents at theme parks tend to fall into one of the following four categories:

 - Failure to follow safety instructions or other rules of the park.
 Deliberate actions such as these are considered to be negligence on the part of the person involved

 - Injuries resulting from health conditions, whether the guest or employee was aware of them beforehand or not

 - Negligence on the part of the amusement park, either in terms of ride operators failing to comply with regulations or in terms of poor maintenance

 - Slip and fall, and similar accidents

-If you, or a loved one, have been injured while at an amusement park, an experienced Riverside premises liability attorney could be able to help you secure compensation.
+If you, or a loved one, have been injured while at an amusement park, an experienced premises liability lawyer could be able to help you secure compensation.